doctorfree/MusicPlayerPlus/markdown/mpplus.1.md

 : Download lyrics for any songs in the music library that do not already have lyrics

 **mpplus -X all**
-: Analyze audio and retrieve information for the entire music library
+: Analyze audio using Essentia and retrieve information for the entire music library

+**mpplus -x all**
+: Retrieve audio information for the entire music library using AcousticBrainz

 # AUTHORS
 Written by Ronald Record github@ronrecord.com